 After registration of an Account, you may be given an initial trial period to use of the Service.
 You may cancel your Account at any time during the trial without incurring any charges.
 If you do not cancel your Account during the trial period, you will be asked to provide your payment information in order to continue using the Service and will be charged any applicable subscription and other fees immediately at the end of the trial period.
 You are limited to one trial per person for any twelve (12) month period.
 Free trial eligibility is determined by us at our sole discretion and we may limit eligibility or duration to prevent free trial abuse.
 We reserve the right to revoke the free trial and put your Account on hold in the event that we determine that you are not eligible.

-You may cancel your Account at any time by navigating to the ‘Manage Subscriptions’ section inside your ‘Control Panel’ of your NixCode account and changing your account plan; however, payments are nonrefundable and there are no refunds or credits for partially used periods or in relation to Marketplace Transactions.
+You may cancel your Account at any time by navigating to the ‘Manage Subscriptions’ section inside the ‘Control Panel’ of your NixCode account and changing your account plan; however, payments are nonrefundable and there are no refunds or credits for partially used periods or in relation to Marketplace Transactions.
 Following any cancellation, however, your subscription will be valid until your paid period is complete.

 THE SERVICE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS.
 USE OF THE SERVICE IS AT YOUR OWN RISK.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE SERVICE AND ANY PLUGIN IS PROVIDED WITHOUT WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, PRIVACY, SECURITY, ACCURACY, TIMELINESS, QUALITY, OR NON-INFRINGEMENT.
 NO ADVICE OR INFORMATION, WHETHER ORAL OR WRITTEN, OBTAINED BY YOU FROM US OR THROUGH THE SERVICE WILL CREATE ANY WARRANTY NOT EXPRESSLY STATED HEREIN.
 WITHOUT LIMITING THE FOREGOING, WE, OUR SUBSIDIARIES, OUR AFFILIATES, AND OUR THIRD-PARTY LICENSORS DO NOT WARRANT THAT: (I) THE SERVICE OR YOUR USE OF THE SERVICE WILL BE ACCURATE, RELIABLE, ERROR-FREE, OR CORRECT; (II) THE SERVICE OR YOUR USE OF THE SERVICE WILL MEET YOUR REQUIREMENTS; (III) THE SERVICE WILL BE AVAILABLE AT ANY PARTICULAR TIME OR LOCATION, TIMELY, UNINTERRUPTED, OR SECURE; (IV) ANY DEFECTS OR ERRORS WILL BE CORRECTED; OR (V)THE SERVICE IS FREE OF VIRUSES OR OTHER HARMFUL PLUGINS.
 ANY CONTENT (INCLUDING PLUGINS ON THE MARKETPLACE) DOWNLOADED OR OTHERWISE OBTAINED THROUGH THE USE OF THE SERVICE IS DOWNLOADED OR OTHERWISE USED AT YOUR OWN RISK AND YOU WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGE, INCLUDING DAMAGE TO YOUR COMPUTER SYSTEM OR MOBILE DEVICE, OR LOSS OF DATA THAT RESULTS FROM SUCH DOWNLOAD OR USE OF THE SERVICE OR ANY PLUGIN.